GrayHatter/gr.ht/content/posts/persona-non-grata.md

 through obscurity category, so you're welcome to claim the negative credit for that!

-I know exactly why, Xi is doing it, it's their new toy[^cool].
+I know exactly why, Xe is doing it, it's their new toy[^cool].
 But I also know why SourceHut is doing it, and it's not because it's the best solution.
 It's because the owner of sourcehut is angry, and he's again, taking out his anger on other people, in this case the users of SourceHut[^support].